Ada-Developers-Academy/daily-curriculum/week05/monday/personal-website-overview.md

     - Use a table (only for appropriate data)
     - Link to / from another HTML page

+#### Silver

+- Implement JS/jQuery
+   - show/hide an HTML element using a click event.
+   - Change CSS using a click event.
+   - Change the document structure using javascript

 #### Platinum

 - `nth-child` selectors